How To Become A Home Inspector In Massachusetts: 6 Steps

 3. Professional Responsibilities

 Before you take your exam, you should work to become an expert in these three areas.
-A minimum score of 500 is needed to pass the test, and only 55% of national test takers end up passing.
-You should also keep in mind that each attempt costs the full price of $225, so you should prepare yourself as much as possible for your attempt.
+A minimum score of 500 is needed to pass the test, and only 55% of national test takers pass.
+You should also remember that each attempt costs $225, so you should prepare yourself as much as possible for your attempt.
 Practice exams can be purchased on the National Home Inspector Examination website.
-If you’re looking for additional help, many online organizations like the Inspector Certification Associates (ICA) have prepared study tips and practice guides for your use.
+If you’re looking for additional help, many online organizations like the Inspector Certification Associates (ICA) have prepared study tips and practice guides.

 Step 3: Conduct 125 Total Home Inspections

 Massachusetts home inspectors must complete 25 home inspections under the supervision of a licensed home inspector.
-After these inspections are completed, you must then complete an additional 100 unsupervised inspections as a home inspector apprentice.
+After these inspections, you must complete 100 unsupervised inspections as a home inspector apprentice.
 After each of the latter 100 inspections, you must produce an official report for your supervisor to review.

 Pro Tip:

-In order to complete the required inspections, you must first find a licensed home inspector who can supervise you.
+To complete the required inspections, you must find a licensed home inspector to supervise you.
 You can find a trainer by contacting state home inspector groups like ASHI New England, the nation’s oldest non-profit organization for home inspectors in the New England Area.

 Step 4: Provide Proof Of Insurance